elastic/elasticsearch-js/docs/reference/advanced-config.md

 ## `Connection` [_connection]

 This class represents a single node, it holds every information we have on the node, such as roles, id, URL, custom headers and so on.
-The actual HTTP request is performed here, this means that if you want to swap the default HTTP client (Node.js core), you should override the `request` method of this class.
+The actual HTTP request is performed here, this means that if you want to swap the default HTTP client ([Undici `Pool`](https://undici.nodejs.org/#/docs/api/Pool.md)), you should override the `request` method of this class.

 ```js
 const { Client, BaseConnection } = require('@elastic/elasticsearch')